 Plant of the Month

-I believe that my first association with the Huernias dates back to the early 1970s – when I acquired a plant from one of Columbus’ area nurseries.
+I believe that my first association with the Huernias dates back to the early 1970s – when I acquired a plant from one of Columbus’area nurseries.
 The Huernias are relatively small plants with low, mounding, and sprawling habits.
 Typically, the stems are either square, five sided, or round in cross section and bear numerous fleshy stipular prickles along their entire length.
 Flowers are typically smallish, shallowly cup-shaped, and are (usually) maroon colored.
 In my experience, flowers are produced opportunistically through the year, and are typically produced low on the stems – frequently at ground level.
-The Huernias are members of the greater milkweed family, and like their relatives, their flowers may tend to produce the foul scent of rotting flesh to attract carrion flies to pollinate their flowers.
+The Huernias are members of the greater milkweed family, and like their other succulent relatives, their flowers may tend to produce the foul scent of rotting flesh to attract carrion flies to pollinate their flowers.
 But in some species of Hueneria, this scent isn’t very pronounced.
 Depending upon the authority cited, there are between 30 and 60 species of Hueneria recognized – all are native to eastern and southern Africa.
 It has been my experience that these are easy plants to grow, and can produce significant growth each year, so long as growing conditions are to their liking.

 Huernia zebrina is a fairly easy plant to grow, presenting few challenges.
 It responds well to my general guidelines for growing succulents, with a few considerations.
 This species grows particularly well during the heat of summer, and should be grown outdoors at this time, it hates cold conditions, and should not be subjected to extended periods of chill (I have no absolute figures for its tolerance to cold, but I think that it is best to bring this plant indoors when temperatures approach 55 degrees Fahrenheit).
 Stressed plants are particularly susceptible to stem rot, which can quickly decimate a plant if it is left untreated – keep an eye out for soft dark spots on the stem, and cut away any diseased tissues before the pathogen has an opportunity to spread – which can proceed with devastating speed.
 This species seems to be especially attractive to mealy bugs, so be on the lookout for this pest when growing this species.